YCChenVictor/blog-frontend/_posts/social_science/mindset/2022-08-13-best-system.md

 In the past, we focus on achieving the biggest welfare, which leads to the conclusion of capitalism.
 Today, I promote a new concept, willingness of joining the system.

 To answer the willingness, let us understand the foundation of a human being.
-The best system should offer all human beings the opportunity to think about why living on the world, so it should offer environment lets human think why
+The best system should offer all human beings the opportunity to think about why living on the world, so it should offer environment letting human think why

 * physiological needs
 * safety needs